kunstmusik/blue-manual/docs/users/concepts/commandBlocks.md

-Once blocks are useful to limit how many times a block of code will be generated in the final CSD and is more for efficiency than anything else (so Csound doesn\'t define the same ftable more than it has to, for example).
+Once blocks are useful to limit how many times a block of code will be generated in the final CSD and is more for efficiency than anything else (so Csound doesn't define the same ftable more than it has to, for example).
 An example of this:

     ;[once]{